codexisbestex/intro-to-code-study-guides/terminal/shell-environment-vars.md

 # Shell environment variables

-1. What is a shell environment variable? // did you mean to put shell vs environment? getting mixed results when looking this up
+1. What is a shell environment variable?

+- Environment variables are variables that are defined by the current shell and they are inherited by any child shells or processes.
+- `printenv`
+- A term variable

-2. What character is always in front of an environment variable name? `$`
+2. What character is always in front of an bash environment variable name?

+- `$`

-3. Are shell variable names case-sensitive? yes, must always be capitalized
+3. Are shell variable names case-sensitive?

+yes, must always be capitalized

 ## Common cross-platform variables